Buckfast Bees: A Good Hybrid?

 Italian honey bees were praised for being very productive and having a calmer attitude.
 Brother Adam carefully selected the best Italian queens for his breeding program.

 His work in combining the genetics of these two resulted in the hybrid known as the Buckfast bee.
-They were a definite improvement on some of the types of bees in use at the time.
+They were a definite improvement on some of the bees in use at the time.

 Characteristics